Fetch GCLID from Google Analytics 4 API

 Fetching Data with GA4 API on Google Apps Script

 The GA4 API provides Google Analytics users the ability to learn about the structure of their accounts and view reports on their performance.
 For example, using the GA4 API, you can create a report to get the number of active users by city in a certain date range with the help of a few lines of code.
-All you have to do is send a request to the API by specifying the property, dimension, metric and date range.
+All you have to do is send a request to the API by specifying the property, dimension, metric, and date range.
 You can see how this happens in the sample code below.

 That’s how easy it is.
 Get quick access to Analytics reports with just a few lines of code that you can edit and run according to your chosen development environment.